Jaymiller2002/BlogPost-Jay/index.md

 Usually when I get stuck on something I troubleshoot by myself for about an hour or two and if i'm still stuck I ten to take a break and watch a video on it.
 However I should instead reach out and ask questions but I don't because I get distracted by other things like youtube.
 ## What methods do you use to help yourself get unstuck?
 Look up videos online or ask questions if I can't find the answer online
+## What was helpful during Onboarding working remotely?
+## What hindered your progress during Onboarding?
+## How did you overcome challenges during Onboarding?
+## Was your first week what you expected?
+Why?
+Why not?
+## What are you excited or eager to learn more about?
+## What is something about you that can only be learned by reading this blog?
+## What is something you wish you could do but currently do not have the coding skills to accomplish?
+## What are you struggling with?
+## How do you solve a problem?
+## What methods do you use to help yourself get unstuck?
+## What are your thoughts about the roles HTML, CSS, and JavaScript play in the process of rendering content and providing user experience?
+## What are your thoughts on pseudocoding?
+## What was helpful during Onboarding that made working remotely easier?
+## What hindered your progress during Onboarding?
+## How did you overcome challenges during Onboarding?
+## What is the number one thing that held you back this week?
+Why?
+## What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?
+## What is your “Why”?